Quick Summary

 Selecting a business that aligns with your passion will keep you motivated and increase your chances of success.

-Before investing time and money, it’s important to study the market and understand what customers need.
+Before investing time and money, studying the market and understanding what customers need is important.

 Proper research helps you make informed decisions and avoid unnecessary risks.